 Who is the Jarramplas?

 The role of the Jarramplas can only be performed by locals from Piornal.
 They have certainly been waiting for this moment during more than a decade.
 Not only because it is an honour for a ‘piornalés’ to become the most traditional character of ‘El Valle del Jerte’, but they also do it to keep a promise.

 In Piornal women are not barred from becoming the Jarramplas, but due to the armour and helmet he wears, they are not eager to represent this character.
 At least, not up to now.

-Recently, another Jarramplas takes place in Piornal, this one for the enjoyment of the youngest.
-On the contrary to the traditional one, do women portray the main character here.
+Recently, another Jarramplas has begun to take place in Piornal, this one for the enjoyment of the youngest.
+As opposed to the traditional one, women like taking on the role of the main character here.

 People place bids on carrying the saint during the processions and to the throne.

 Bits of Advice & my point of view

 I was astonished when I got to Piornal late in the evening of the 19th , all the streets and corners were full of turnips.
 The Jarramplas came out twice that day and I could not witness what happened there, so I was a little upset.
 Anyway, I was on time to attend the night procession in which the Jarramplas, beating the drum, walks backwards surrounded by the sacred chants.
 Afterwards, during the ‘reparto de Migas‘ (typical meal), to which everyone was invited, I had the chance to talk to him and I became aware of his emotion at being able to characterize the Jarramplas again, after 16 years.

 When, the following day, I saw him being aggressively hit by those big turnips, I could not help but feeling sad for him.
 How painful!!.
 In spite of the armour, they suffer important blows which require some days, even weeks to heal.
 It is not easy to understand how these people are looking forward to ever becoming the ‘Jarramplas’.